-Legacy integration middleware needs to be supported by a small army of developers, architects and administrators.
+Legacy integration middleware requires support from a small army of developers, architects and administrators.
 Those individuals are getting harder to find, so costs rise as supply dwindles.
-In contrast, Boomi can be utilized by far fewer individuals without highly specialized skills.
-And as time goes by, the iPaaS talent pool is growing steadily.

-On top of dwindling talent, legacy middleware imposes high overhead in hardware, backups, security and more.
+Compared to Boomi, legacy middleware also imposes high overhead in hardware, backups, security and other cost-of-ownership issues.
 Implementation can drag for months or even years, all supported by a top-heavy cross-functional team.
-Those punishing costs and time simply make no sense when iPaaS can be implemented far faster and without high capital and ongoing expenses.
+Those punishing costs and time drags make no sense when organizations can implement iPaaS far faster and without high capital investments and ongoing expenses.

 Licensing is another complication.
 Legacy middleware providers tend to be inflexible and don’t always negotiate well with customers.
 That’s hardly a selling point in our age of on-demand access to technology — especially if a vendor has “cloud-washed” its technology, meaning it offers its on-premise solution in a hosted model.

 Cloud Integration Brings Business Agility and Speed